zorjak/Algorithms-Design-and-Analysis-Stanford-Coursera/README.md

 # Algorithms-Design-and-Analysis-Stanford-Coursera
 Algorithms: Design and Analysis programming assignments solutions

+1. Sorting the array with merge sort and counting the number of inversions